 Interested in a space to discuss newsletters, author platforms and book marketing with other authors?
 Let me know by tweet or use my contact form and send you an invite link to my Strictly Authoring Discord Server.

 Newsletter Ninja (book), by Tammi L. Labrecque.

 For blogging and site tips, see my Author Website Set Up Tips.

-Story Origin, popular among my author friends for gaining newsletter subscribers.
+Story Origin and Book Funnel, popular among my author friends for gaining newsletter subscribers.

 I’m glad you found it helpful Erin.